Post-Baccalaureate Certificate Academic Policies

 Landmark College post-baccalaureate courses are designed for professionals working with neurodiverse students and those who learn differently (LD).
 If properly utilized by course and program students working in their professional capacities, these course materials may be helpful in assisting such individuals.
 Therefore, these course materials specifically are not copyrighted.
 Instead, citation is required crediting Landmark College with originating these materials.

-Students enroll in post-baccalaureate professional coursework on a course-by-course basis.
-Any four courses prior to the capstone may be undertaken for credit toward the post-baccalaureate certificate provided all course grades meet or exceed the 80% grade criterion.
+Students enroll in post-baccalaureate coursework on a course-by-course basis.
+Any courses prior to the capstone may be undertaken, in any sequence, for credit toward the post-baccalaureate certificate provided all course grades meet or exceed the 80% grade criterion.

 In order to monitor enrollments and plan for future enrollments, accepted post-baccalaureate students are asked to declare their intention upon entry into Landmark College to either complete the certificate or to complete only a single course.
 After acceptance as a post-baccalaureate student, students may opt to change their intentions, by notifying the Registrar’s office after completion of each course.
 Students expressing an intention to pursue the 5-course certificate may, at any time, discontinue further course work and still receive credit for each completed course.
 The Registrar’s Office will record the students’ intention status (course or degree), as part of the students’ records on file with the office.